-Morning Afternoon Monday closed 14:00-16:00
+Morning Afternoon Monday 09:30-12:30 14:00-16:00

-Tuesday 09:30-12:30 14:00-16:00 Wednesday closed 14:00-16:00 Thursday 09:30-12:30 14:00-16:00 Friday closed 14:00-16:00 You are welcome to schedule appointments with Art School Office staff outside of these times.
-To make an appointment please call 020 7735 2306, or email office@cityandguildsartschool.ac.uk.
-As well as in English, if at all helpful, we may also be able to assist you in French, German, Japanese and Portuguese.
+Tuesday 09:30-12:30 14:00-16:00 Wednesday 09:30-12:30 14:00-16:00 Thursday 09:30-12:30 14:00-16:00 Friday 09:30-12:30 14:00-16:00 staff outside of t ents with Art School Office appointment please call lguildsartschool.ac.uk.
 Meeting Rooms There are usually two meeting rooms available for students to book for Art School business, or activity relating to the course.
 Should social-distancing rules relax, please contact the Art School Office to enquire about booking.
 Art School Shop The shop is located at Reception, and is open throughout the day (except for one hour at lunchtime).
 It is stocked with essential items such as: Paper, pencils, charcoal & other drawing materials Brushes Canvas Notebooks and sketchbooks Oil & acrylic paints Specialist tools A complete list of art materials for sale and prices is available on Art School Shop page of Moodle, and in the shop itself.
-Only Contactless Payment is accepted.You should also acquaint yourself with London's art suppliers, some of which are listed here: Cornelissen Stuart Stevenson Green & Stone Atlantis London Graphic Centre
+Only Contactless Payment is accepted.
+You should also acquaint yourself with London's art suppliers, some of which are listed here: Cornelissen Stuart Stevenson Green & Stone Atlantis London Graphic Centre